FZambia/centrifuge/docs/content/description.rst

 None of them, because Centrifuge must be kept behind proper load balancer such as Nginx.
 Nginx must be configured in a way to balance client connections from browser between our two instances.
-You can find Nginx configuration example in repo.
+You can find Nginx configuration example in documentation or repo.

 New client can connect to any of running instances.
 If client sends message we must send that message to other clients including those who connected to another instance